 The following is a list of several credits and exemptions available in Iowa:

-HOMESTEAD TAX CREDIT
+HOMESTEAD TAX CREDIT AND EXEMPTION

 To qualify for the credit, the property owner must be a resident of Iowa and occupy the property on July 1 and for at least six months of every year.
 New applications for homestead tax credit are to be filed with the Assessor on or before July 1 of the year the credit is first claimed.
 Once a person qualifies, the credit continues until the property is sold or until the owner no longer qualifies.
 This credit reduces the value on which taxes are calculated by a maximum of $4,850 (Refer to Code of Iowa, Chapter 425).

 DISABLED VETERAN HOMESTEAD CREDIT

 Veterans with 100% service-related disability status qualify for this credit.
 Veterans also qualify who have a permanent and total disability rating based on individual un-employability paid at the 100% disability rate.
 The veteran must own and occupy the property as a homestead on July 1 of each year, declare residency in Iowa for income tax purposes and occupy the property for at least six months each year.
 Persons in the military or nursing homes who do not occupy the home are also eligible.
 A surviving spouse of a disabled veteran receiving DIC payments also qualifies.
 The surviving spouse as a beneficiary of the estate of a veteran who received the credit may continue to receive the credit as long as the spouse resides in the qualified homestead and does not remarry.
 Claim must be filed on or before July 1.
 A current Benefits Paid letter and DD214 must be included with your application (Refer to Code of Iowa, Chapter 425.15).

 Application, Other Information, Questions

 Iowa residents who meet one of the following service requirements are eligible for the exemption:

 - Honorable discharged veteran who served for a minimum aggregate of eighteen months.